BlueBirdMC/BlueBirdLegacy/README.md

 ## FAQ
 **Does BlueBird Supports plugins**
-> Currently Not, But it will be added soon
+> No but it will be added soon

 **Can I use BlueBird in Production Servers**
-> We highly recommend not to as its not stable
+> No its not stable

 ## how can i run it?